thisiscap/Notes/web-development/craft-cms-author-experience.md

 **Full screen asset preview**

-- With an asset selected use the keyboard shortcut `Shift + Space` to open a fullscreen preview.
+- With an asset selected use the keyboard shortcut `Shift + Space` to open a full-screen preview.

 **Make quick edits to entries**